-Using CARIS Fieldsheet Editor, create contours and soundings in the H####QC session.
+Using CARIS Fieldsheet Editor, create contours and soundings in the H#####QC session.
 Review the entire survey area and check areas with bulls eye contours or questionable depths using subset or line mode.
+Also use the BASE surface child layers to look for problems in the Shoal, Deep or Standard Deviation layers.